Skip to main content

 Boston College is a Jesuit institution located in the Chestnut Hill neighborhood of Boston, easily accessible to all that the city has to offer.
 The school’s academics are perhaps most unique for its “Core Curriculum for the Common Good”, which integrates the liberal arts with these pillars of ethics, social justice, and community engagement.

-This uniqueness is perhaps best seen with the “Perspectives” program, a concentration offered within the Philosophy program, but a very popular one for all students at Boston College.
-In Perspectives courses, students will engage and wrestle with broad and wide-reaching questions and topics, such as Western culture, the Fine Arts, and Diversity.
+This uniqueness is perhaps best seen with the Perspectives program, a concentration offered within the Philosophy program, but a very popular one for all students at Boston College.
+In Perspectives courses, students will engage and grapple with broad and wide-reaching questions and topics, such as Western culture, the Fine Arts, and Diversity.

 Location: Boston, MA

-As the biggest school on this list, Boston University offers a bit of a different experience than the rest.
+As the biggest school on this list, Boston University offers a bit of a different experience from the rest.
 Located in the heart of Boston, the school is built along a busy metropolitan road that makes students feel that they’re truly living and learning in the city.
-The school undoubtedly has more than any other on this list for the undecided student to choose from, ranging from world renown programs in Biology, Business, and Psychology, as well as less conventional majors like Film and Environmental Analysis and Policy.
+The school undoubtedly has more majors than any other on this list for the undecided student to choose from, ranging from world-renowned programs in Biology, Business, and Psychology, as well as less conventional majors like Film and Environmental Analysis and Policy.

 The school also has an abundance of large facilities for its students to work in and showcase their work.
 Places like the BUild Lab help students develop their entrepreneurial skills and even supports student startups, while BU’s Howard Thurman Center for Common Ground hosts cultural events, discussions, and workshops that promote dialogue among students from diverse backgrounds.

-The question at BU then is just where to begin.
-Luckily, the school makes it easy by offering “exploratory” tracks for students to start out on, and students are even encouraged to enter their respective school or college undecided as to really open themselves up to the various concentrations and tracks BU has to offer.
+The question at BU, then, is just where to begin.
+Luckily, the school makes it easy by offering “exploratory” tracks for students to start out on, and students are even encouraged to enter their respective school or college undecided to really open themselves up to the various concentrations and tracks BU has to offer.

 10. Babson College